Parents for Rock and Rap

 Parents for Rock and Rap, founded in 1987 by Mary Morello in the United States, was an anti-censorship campaign which focuses on campaigning for the importance of free speech in popular music.
 For the work that Mary Morello put into this, she won a Hugh M. Hefner First Amendment Award in 1996.
 The campaign mainly focused on opposition to the Parents Music Resource Center.

-Mary Morello is also the mother of guitar player Tom Morello, of Rage Against the Machine, Audioslave, The Nightwatchman and Street Sweeper Social Club.
+Mary Morello was also the mother of guitar player Tom Morello, of Rage Against the Machine, Audioslave, The Nightwatchman and Street Sweeper Social Club.